Bwlch: History

 The remains of a defensive enclosure on the slopes of Cefn Moel to the north of the village date from prehistoric times.
 There is also a standing stone of unknown origin and purpose set alone in a field within the hairpin of the A40 road.
 A further standing stone of similarly unknown age is found at Llygad Wy on the slopes dropping down eastwards below the A40.
 Rising from the Roman auxiliary fort at Pen-y-gaer, east of the village, the Romans constructed a road between Abergavenny and Brecon which passed through the col before crossing the slopes of Allt yr Esgair.
 The pass was formerly known as Bwlch'r Allwys and was once guarded by Blaenllynfi Castle, a Norman castle, now a ruin.
 Three miles to the east are Tretower Castle and Tretower Court, now in the care of Cadw.
 The Calvinistic Methodist and English Presbyterian chapel of Penuel was first built in 1817, though the modern building dates from 1874.
+It no longer operates as a church.
+The 19th-century All Saints Church on the south side of the A40 also no longer holds services.